About The Tapestry Project

 Tapestry Project Action Lab

-- Contract dollar funding of up to $50,000 for new ecosystem pilot demonstrations
+- Funding for innovative ecosystem pilot demonstrations

 - Capital products and trusted guidance resources that could be made available to Black business owners